 2 Indian Institute of Technology Madras, Chennai, India

 Another issue of our long envisioned, and politically imperative issue of the Global Perspective Section of the journal is here.
 As we had imagined this section, we hoped to create a space for multilingualism as a framework, political endeavor, accessibility commitment, and a cultural setting where languages appear more than an identity marker or private possession of a community.
 Creating this section, we have hoped to complicate what it means to be, become, and remain disabled under exploitative social relations and oppressive historical continuities and discontinuities.
-To this end, we have strived to create a space that challenges what we think as “normative” disability expression, “normative” disabling conditions, and “normative” generational traumas mobilized by colonial, fascist, theocratic, and imperialistic legacies.
+To this end, we have strived to create a space that challenges what we think of as “normative” disability expression, “normative” disabling conditions, and “normative” generational traumas mobilized by colonial, fascist, theocratic, and imperialistic legacies.

 In the previous issue we included a story in Turkish by Nibel Genc, a political activist imprisoned in Turkey since 1994 defending the freedom and autonomy of Kurdish people.
 In this issue, we have included the English version of the story, translated by Elif Genc, a Kurdish feminist who was connected to us by Ruken Isik, another Kurdish feminist sister.
 Nibel’s story is forwarded by a feminist solidarity statement by Ruken Isik, Elif Genc, and Zeyneb Genc (Nibel’s sister) to underscore the significance of solidarity and alliance in echoing institutionalized voices such as Nibel’s that the Turkish state has long tried to silence.